icyBeRed/stpihkal/stpihkal/hardware/lovense.md

 - All commands start with a command identifier word, then possibly either specifiers or levels, delimited by colons. e.g. "Vibrate:5;" would set vibration to 5.
-- Replies are in the context of the command (i.e. sending "Battery;" will just return a number, like "85;"), but can still be colon delimited lists.
+- Replies are in the context of the command (i.e. sending "`Battery;`" will just return a number, like "85;"), but can still be colon delimited lists.
 - Commands that do not return a context specific value will return